 Impact of simulated SWOT Observations in a Multi-Scale Assimilation

-Innocent Souopgui1, Joseph Matthew D'Addezio2, Clark David Rowley3, Scott R Smith4, Gregg A. Jacobs5, Robert William Helber2 and Max Yaremchuk6, (1)University of New Orleans, New Orleans, United States, (2)U.S. Naval Research Laboratory, Ocean Dynamics and Prediction, Stennis Space Center, United States, (3)Naval Research Laboratory, Oceanography, Stennis Space Center, MS, United States, (4)Naval Research Lab Stennis Space Center, Stennis Space Center, United States, (5)US Naval Research Laboratory, Ocean Sciences Division, Stennis Space Center, MS, United States, (6)Naval Research Lab, Stennis Space Center, MS, United States
+Innocent Souopgui1, Joseph Matthew D'Addezio2, Clark David Rowley3, Scott R Smith4, Gregg A. Jacobs5, Robert William Helber2 and Max Yaremchuk6, (1)University of New Orleans, New Orleans, United States, (2)U.S. Naval Research Laboratory, Ocean Dynamics and Prediction, Stennis Space Center, United States, (3)Naval Research Laboratory, Ocean Sciences Division, Stennis Space Center, MS, United States, (4)Naval Research Lab Stennis Space Center, Stennis Space Center, United States, (5)US Naval Research Laboratory, Ocean Sciences Division, Stennis Space Center, MS, United States, (6)Naval Research Lab, Stennis Space Center, MS, United States

 Abstract: